liesnikov/extensible-elaborator/paper/main.md

                                 (I.Pi a2 b2) _ m)) =
       match @EqualityConstraint constr
   ma <- constrainEquality a1 a2 I.Type
-  (x, tyB1, _, tyB2) <- Unbound.unbind2Plus b1 b2
+  (x, tyB1, _, tyB2) <- unbind2Plus b1 b2
   let mat = I.identityClosure ma
   mb <- extendCtx (I.TypeSig (I.Sig x e1 mat)) $
                   constrainEquality tyB1 tyB2 I.Type
-  let mbt = Unbound.bind x $ I.identityClosure mb
+  let mbt = bind x $ I.identityClosure mb
   solveMeta m (I.Pi mat mbt)
   return True
 ```

-The reader might be surprised with a seemingly spurious metavariable `m`.
-It serves as an anti-unification communication channel.
+The seemingly spurious metavariable `m` serves as an anti-unification [@pfenningUnificationAntiunificationCalculus1991] communication channel.
 When an equality constraint is created we return a metavariable that stands for the unified term.
-This meta is used for unification problems that lie deeper into the telescope -- in this case second argument of the Pi-type, but also when solving equalities concerning two data constructors.
+This metavariable is used for unification problems that are created in the extended contexts -- in this case second argument of the Pi-type, but also when solving equalities concerning two data constructors.
 We do this to solve the "spine problem" [@victorlopezjuanPracticalHeterogeneousUnification2021, sec.
-1.4] -- we operate according to the "well-typed modulo constraints" principle essentially providing a placeholder that is guaranteed to preserver well-typedness in the extended context.
+1.4] -- we operate according to the "well-typed modulo constraints" principle essentially providing a placeholder that is guaranteed to preserve well-typedness in the extended context.
-In case one of the constraints created in the extended context needs to know the exact shape of `ma` it can block on it, freezing the rest of the problem until the meta is instantiated.
+In case one of the constraints created in the extended context when solving it we might need to know the exact shape of `ma`.
+In which case we can can block on the metavariable, freezing the rest of the problem until it is instantiated.

-As for the actual unification steps, we implement them in a similar fashion.
+As for the actual unification steps, we implement them in a similar fashion to simplification procedure.
-One big difference is that we have to implement an occurs check when instantiating metavariables.
+A big difference is that we have to implement an occurs check [@abelHigherOrderDynamicPattern2011] when instantiating metavariables.
 This also happens through the mechanism of constraints, but this time using the `OccursCheck` constraint.

 Take a look at the following example, when only the left hand side of the constaint is an unsolved meta: